Ferranti-Packard 6000: Concept

 During the late 1950s, Ferranti's UK computer development department was heavily involved in the development of computer circuitry based on the use of magnetic amplifiers.
 These were a 1950s replacement for transistors; at that time transistors were extremely expensive and still had reliability issues.
 Magnetic amplifiers were larger than transistors but had the advantage of allowing a single amplifier to be shared among several circuits, lowering component counts.
 When newer transistors were introduced at lower price points, interest in magnetic amplifiers disappeared almost overnight.

 Ken Johnson, an engineer at Ferranti's computer division in Manchester, noticed that it would be possible to wire these new transistors in the same way as the magnetic amplifiers, thereby reusing a single transistor for several tasks, and in turn, greatly lowering component costs.
 It appeared this concept, which he called "neuron" due to its multi-input/multi-output wiring being similar to the brain's neurons, would allow Ferranti to build computers at lower price points than their competition.

-After the neuron concept was successful in a small test machine known as "Newt", in 1959 the company introduced two commercial machines based on neuron, one for the low-end and another midrange design.
+To test the concept, they build a small test machine known as "Newt".
+This was successful, and in 1959 the company introduced two commercial machines based on neuron, one for the low-end and another midrange design.
 In 1960, the smaller design was delivered as the Ferranti Sirius, a desk-sized system for small businesses.
 It was an immediate success, undercutting the price of any similar design.
 The larger machine, the Ferranti Orion, was developed in parallel and formally announced in 1960 with the first unit shipping in 1961.
 A number of engineers from the Canadian office were sent to the UK to work on this machine.

 Orion ultimately demonstrated that the neuron concept simply didn't work at larger sizes, the electrical current needed to activate the switching was high enough that when pushed through the long wires of a large machine they produced noise in the circuits and no solution could be found to eliminate it.
 Orion was being positioned as Ferranti's main offering for the 1960s, and its failure threw the company's computer division into disarray.

 While this was taking place, a separate group within Ferranti was formed to consider a replacement for the successful tube-based Ferranti Pegasus.
 These efforts resulted in an autumn 1961 specification sometimes known as "Harriac" after the study group's manager, Harry Johnson.
 Harriac was essentially a transistorized Pegasus with more modern features, and as such, it would have fit into Ferranti's product line at about the same level as the Orion.
 After considerable internal debate, the company decided to produce a transistorized version of Orion, Orion 2, and Harriac was forgotten.

 As the Orion project broke down, the Canadian contingent returned to Canada and took Harriac with them.
 They decided to combine the Harriac specification with their own successful transistorized circuitry developed for ReserVec.